bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- heavy intensity rainmist
+- heavy intensity rain
-- 86% humidity
+- 82% humidity
-- 10 mph wind
+- 8 mph wind

 4.3 inches of rain in the past 24 hours